Frequently Asked Questions • Akea

 - What is the packet inside the can?

-- The ingredients in Essentials look great, and I have experienced great results.
+- The ingredients in Akea look great, and I have experienced great results.
 However, this is anecdotal.
 What can you provide in the way of hard science?

 - The probiotics prepare the body to digest and assimilate food efficiently.